Did you know that engaging a buyer’s advocate can save you time, money, and stress when purchasing property?

 What is a Buyers Advocate?
+Understanding the Role and Benefits of a Property Buyer's Agent

 A buyers advocate, also known as a buyer’s agent, is a licensed real estate professional who represents the interests of the buyer in real estate transactions.

 As an independent Buyers Advocate/ Buyer’s Agent, they don’t sell real estate; they only work for the buyer.
+Real estate agents, on the other hand, are paid by the seller to market and sell their property.

 Their primary role is to assist buyers in finding and purchasing properties.
 They offer a range of services that may include: